jziesing/launchpad_api/README.md

 ## Overview
-The [LaunchPad Accelerator](https://elements.heroku.com/addons/launchpad) is an add-on that allows developers to build and deploy Salesforce-integrated web and mobile applications 4x faster
+[LaunchPad](https://elements.heroku.com/addons/launchpad) is an add-on that allows developers to build and deploy Salesforce-integrated web and mobile applications 2x faster.

-After only a few minutes following the below setup guide, you'll have a REST API for the Salesforce tables you'd like integrated with your web or mobile application.
+After only a few minutes following the below setup guide, you'll have a REST API for the Salesforce objects you'd like integrated with your web or mobile application.

+The LaunchPad Add-On itself simply provides a license to use the LaunchPad framework.
+Without the add-on, the installation process will not succeed.

 **Key Features:**